-Route Type-Select Network or Host if you want the destination at the other end of the static route to be a single IP host or an IP network (that is, a group of hosts).
+- Route Type: Select Network or Host if you want the destination at the other end of the static route to be a single IP host or an IP network (that is, a group of hosts).
 Or, you can select Default Route.
 If the router must forward a packet for which it can find no destination in its routing table, it sends the packet to the address specified by the next hop for the default route.
-This type of blind forwarding keeps a packet on the network until a router can forward it to its final destination.

-IP Address of Network/Host-Enter the address of the destination network or host.
-To select from a list of symbolic network or host names and addresses, press Ins.
-The list of symbolic network names and addresses comes from the SYS:\ETC\NETWORKS file.
-The list of symbolic host names and addresses comes from the SYS:\ETC\HOSTS file.

-Subnetwork Mask-If the destination is an IP network, the subnet mask of that network

-Next Hop Router on Route-Explicit destination of the next hop.
+This type of blind forwarding keeps a packet on the network until a router can forward it to its final destination. - IP Address of Network/Host: Type the address of the destination network or host.
+The list of symbolic network names and addresses corresponds to the sys:\etc\networks file.
+The list of symbolic host names and addresses corresponds to the sys:\etc\hosts file. - Subnetwork Mask: If the destination is an IP network, the subnet mask of that network. - Next Hop Router on Route: Explicit destination of the next hop.

-Enter the IP address of the next-hop router.
-To select from a list of symbolic hostnames and addresses, press Ins.
+Specify the IP address of the next-hop router.
+To select from a list of symbolic hostnames and addresses, press Insert.

-Metric for This Route-Number of hops to the destination.
+• Metric for this Route: Number of hops to the destination.
 This metric is directly proportional to the cost of the route.
 Given two routes to the same destination, the router chooses the lower-cost route.